ivadomed/ivadomed/CONTRIBUTING.md

 and a desired outcome).
 Also provide references to any theoretical work to help the reader better understand the feature.

-## Contributing to IVADO Medical Imaging (Pull request)
+## Contributing

-Contributions relating to content of the github repository can be submitted through github pull requests (PR).
+Contributions relating to content of the Github repository can be submitted through Github pull requests (PR).

 PR for bug fixes or new features should be based on the [master]{.title-ref} branch.

-The following github documentation may be useful:
+The following Github documentation may be useful:

 -   See [Using Pull Requests](https://help.github.com/articles/using-pull-requests) for